Wol A Kang

 Wol A Kang is a Senior Lecturer in Chinese in the Department of Modern Languages and

-Taiwan, she earned her bachelor's degree in Taiwan and a Master of Arts in Teaching Chinese as
+from Taiwan, she earned her Bachelor's degree in Taiwan and a Master of Arts in Teaching

 With over three decades of experience in Chinese language instruction, Wol A has taught at all

 collegiate levels across the United States, China, and South Korea.
-Her teaching spans both
+Her teaching experience

-independent and collaborative settings, and she is known for her inclusive and innovative
+spans both independent and collaborative settings, and she is recognized for her inclusive and

-pedagogical approach.
-Wol A’s academic interests include Mandarin phonology, grammar, and
+Her academic interests include Mandarin phonology, grammar, and pedagogy, with research

 In addition to her academic and research pursuits, Wol A co-authored the book Elegant and